Authentication and Authorization Architecture

 - Microservice-to-microservice authentication

-2.6 Token Exchange (Impersonation)
+2.6 Token Exchange (On Behalf Of / Impersonation)

 Grant Type: token_exchange